Chemaclass/php-best-practices/technical-skills/functions.md

 ## Have no side effects

 Side effects are lies.
 Your function promises to do one thing, but it also does other hidden things.
 Sometimes it will make unexpected changes to the variables of its own class or do unexpected behaviour.
 Sometimes it will make them to the parameters passed into the function or to system globals.
-In either case they are devious and damaging mistruths that often result in strange temporal couplings and order dependencies, or hide some business logic you are missing.
+In either case they are devious and damaging mistrusts that often result in strange temporal couplings and order dependencies, or hide some business logic you are missing.

 ## Command/Query separation